Scandal-hit Serco's shares plummet after profit warning

 FALL FROM GRACE

-The government's demands for change within Serco came after the justice ministry asked police to investigate alleged fraudulent behaviour by some staff working on a prisoner escorting contract.
+The government's demands for change within Serco came after the justice ministry asked police to investigate alleged fraudulent behavior by some staff working on a prisoner escorting contract.

 Serco, along with G4S, is also being investigated by Britain's Serious Fraud Office over alleged overcharging related to the electronic tagging of criminals.
 An audit had suggested that the company charged for tagging criminals who were dead, in prison or not being monitored.